Resources for Clinical Faculty (CF)

 Help ensure that the next generation of physicians has the knowledge, skills, and abilities to provide high-quality, patient-centered care.
 Welcome them into your office and find out how satisfying it is to be a role model and mentor.

-If you are interested in joining PNWU as a Preceptor/Adjunct Clinical Faculty (ACF), please complete the application: Adjunct Clinical Faculty Application.
+If you are interested in joining PNWU as a Preceptor/Clinical Faculty (CF), please complete the application: Clinical Faculty Application.

 Continuing Medical Education (CME) Opportunities

 Approved ACF with active agreements may be able to earn CME credits for precepting third- and fourth-year PNWU medical students.

 The Teaching Physician website is a just-in-time resource for community preceptors and faculty that offers content written to help them precept medical students.
 It offers videos, quick tips, answers to frequently asked questions, and links to in-depth information on topics such as: Orienting a learner, Precepting principles, Teaching strategies, and more.
 Up to 40.5 CME credits may be obtained by viewing the videos.
 To access TeachingPhysician.org, log-in using the shared username and password provided to you by PNWU.
 Be sure to enter each character by typing rather than a copy and paste method.

 Note: Clinical faculty are registered for Teaching Physician upon faculty appointment.
 For registration questions, please contact firstname.lastname@example.org.

 Scholarly activity / Research support– Due to the recent changes in ACGME merger and the requirements for scholarly activity, we understand that having research support is essential for some smaller D.O. programs.
 Thus, the PNWU Office of Scholarly Activity (OSA) is here to help you along the way with protocol, funding, biostats, personnel, and connection support to help meet your research needs.
 Please contact OSA at email@example.com to see how we can help you today.